 The school district's actions are also "unconstitutional when measured by the third prong of the Lemon test."
 Jabr, 171 F. Supp.
 2d at 661 ("when the School Board permitted the principal to make Bibles available to students in the principal's office, the principal became excessively entangled with religion.").
 See also Roe, 2008 U.S. Dist.
-LEXIS 32793, at \11 ("as for prong three, the teachers who were required to inquire as to which students want the Bible, and then organize and direct them to the principal's office, became excessively entangled with religion.").
+LEXIS 32793, at 11 ("as for prong three, the teachers who were required to inquire as to which students want the Bible, and then organize and direct them to the principal's office, became excessively entangled with religion.").
 In Berger, the Seventh Circuit held that "[t]eachers, who did not actively participate in Bible distribution, but merely observed non-school personnel distribute the material, became excessively entangled with religion in violation of the Establishment Clause."
 Id. (citing Berger, 982 F.2d at 1162-63).
 See Berger, 982 F.2d at 1171 ("Though we are confident the school district's policy is not aimed at promoting the religious values of the Gideons, it . . . entangles the government unnecessarily in religious affairs.").
-Here of course, unlike in Berger, the teacher was not merely a passive observer but expressly offered the Bibles to her students in class and during class time and then personally distributed the Bibles out to the students.

-In addition to violating the Establishment Clause pursuant to the Lemon test, supra, the school's actions also violate the Establishment Clause pursuant to the separate coercion test.
-The Supreme Court has made clear that "at a minimum, the [Establishment Clause] guarantees that government may not coerce anyone to support or participate in religion or its exercise."
-Lee, 505 U.S. at 587.
+In addition to violating the Establishment Clause pursuant to the Lemon test, supra, the school's actions also violate the Establishment Clause pursuant to Lee's separate coercion test.
+505 U.S. at 587.
 In Lee, the Court held that a public school's inclusion of a nonsectarian prayer in a graduation ceremony was unconstitutionally coercive even though the event was technically voluntary and students were not required to participate in the prayer.
 Id. at 586.

 Applying Lee, the Seventh Circuit in Berger held that a school's "practice of assisting Gideons in distributing Bibles for non-pedagogical purposes is a far more glaring offense to First Amendment principles than a nonsectarian graduation prayer."
 982 F.2d at 1169.
 See also Roe, 2008 U.S. Dist.
-LEXIS 32793, at \10-11 (distribution of Gideon Bibles held unconstitutionally coercive).
+LEXIS 32793, at 10-11 (distribution of Gideon Bibles held unconstitutionally coercive).
 In Jabr, the school defendants argued that "when the principal placed Bibles on his desk, the school did not place any pressure or coerce the child to take the Bible because the child could freely decide whether to accept or reject possession of the Bible."
 171 F. Supp.
 2d at 661-62.
 The court disagreed.
 Id.
 The court explained, "[e]ven when we assume that the principal 'passively' or 'neutrally' offered the Bibles to the students, . . . [t]he pressure created by the principal in his office was coercive and, thus, illegal."
 Id.
 See also Meltzer, 548 F.2d at 574; Goodwin, 394 F. Supp. at 427 ("The fact that a student is not required to accept the [Gideons'] presentation is of no significance.").